Sample Answer

 The following ingredients are used in the preparation of French fries: Potatoes, Canola oil, Hydrogenated soybean oil, Safflower oil, Natural Flavor, Dextrose, Sodium acid pyrophosphate, Citric acid, Dimethylpolysiloxane, and Vegetable oil for frying.

 There are some shortcomings in the process that McDonald’s uses in the sourcing process of the ingredient required for preparing the fries.
-Since potatoes are the major raw materials, McDonald’s purchases more than 3.4 billion pounds annually across the United States.
-The preferred potato species is the Russet Burbank species, which is susceptible to diseases and rotting.
-As a result, it requires the use of a significant amount of pesticides to preserve crops.
-This causes the populations living near the farms to fall victim to the sprays blown by the wind and dust-laden with pesticides from the farms.
+Since potatoes are the primary raw materials, McDonald’s purchases more than 3.4 billion pounds annually across the United States.
+The preferred potato species is the Russet Burbank species, susceptible to diseases and rotting.
+As a result, it requires a significant amount of pesticides to preserve crops.
+This causes the populations living near the farms to fall victim to the sprays blown by the wind and dust laden with pesticides from the farms.

-The pesticides harm the environment and also affect the potatoes used in the preparation of French fries.
-Every five days, almost 50,000 acres of potatoes grown in Northern Minnesota are sprayed with pesticides and chemicals to prevent fungus.
+The pesticides harm the environment and affect the potatoes used to prepare French fries.
+Almost 50,000 acres of potatoes grown in Northern Minnesota are sprayed with pesticides and chemicals every five days to prevent fungus.
 The environmental protection agency carried out a study in 2006 and 2009 which showed that pesticides disrupt the development of children’s nervous systems.
 The farm workers can also develop complications such as abnormally shaped sperm.

 Other than using procurement methods for fries that are not green, the company also fails to follow green initiatives when acquiring other ingredients.
 To produce French fries, McDonald’s uses Canola oil, most of which is now being extracted genetically.
 This might saturate the oil and make it unfit for human consumption.